PRACTICAL ASSISTANCE FOR DISADVANTAGED CHILDREN IN MALAWI AND THEIR FAMILIES

 poverty, gender inequality, food insecurity and malnutrition.

-WaterAid estimates that a third of Malawians lack access to clean water, over half the population lack access to a decent toilet and 3,100 children die every year due to poor sanitation.
-‘Children get sick and miss school, adults can’t work to support their families, and patients are at risk in health centres.
-Whole communities miss out on opportunities to improve their lives .’
+WaterAid estimates that over a quarter of Malawians lack access to clean water close to home, half the population lack a decent toilet and over 1,000 children under the age of five die every year from diarrhoea caused by dirty water and poor sanitation.
+Children get sick and miss school, adults can’t work to support their families, and patients are at risk in health centres.

 A view of Lake Malawi from Senga Bay with Cape Maclear in the distance.